mariabermudez-99/final-project-nurse-shiftly/README.md

 ## The Problem

-Hospitals must staff daily shifts while respecting nurse availability, skills, hour limits, and overtime costs.
-Manual scheduling is error-prone and slow, making it a strong candidate for prescriptive analytics.
+Hospitals need to assign nurses to daily shifts while meeting staffing requirements, respecting nurse availability, enforcing skill requirements like ICU certification, and staying within weekly hour limits.

+This is a challenging problem because these constraints often conflict.
+For example, night shifts may require ICU-trained nurses, but those nurses also have limited availability and hour caps.
+As a result, scheduling is often done manually in spreadsheets, which is time-consuming and can lead to understaffing, excessive overtime, or unfair workloads.

 ## Optimization Approach